Sports fan-shaped leaves; can grow 70 feet tall and endure various climates.

 AKA: poplar, aspen

-Fast-growing deciduous tree that prefers extremes of hot and cold; 40-60 feet tall.
+Fast-growing, prefers extremes of hot and cold; 40-60 feet tall.
 Females produce masses of cottony seeds; choose seedless males for easier maintenance.
-White poplar (P. alba) has been classified as invasive.
+White poplar (P. alba) has been classified as invasive

-Reader lament: Cottonwood: the cotton, the sticky, sappy cotton pods, the endless sticks and twigs.
+Reader gripe: the sticky, sappy cotton pods; the endless sticks and twigs

 More Trees You Should Never Plant in Your YardLinden (Tilia)

-Reader lament: It is a horror.
-For just about a full month in the summer, this linden tree becomes infected with aphids, which secrete sap from the tree.
-My car, which is parked in the driveway, is constantly covered with sticky dots of sap, sometimes making it impossible to see out of the windshield.
+Reader gripe: For just about a full month in the summer, this linden tree becomes infected with aphids, which secrete sap from the tree.
+My car, which is parked in the driveway, is constantly covered with sticky dots of sap.

 More Trees You Should Never Plant in Your YardWeeping willow (Salix babylonic)

 Grows 75-100 ft. tall and nearly as wide with long, trailing branches that reach the ground.

 Reader gripe: Nightmarish when they invade sewers and septic tanks.
 However, native willows, such as Salix nigra, the black willow, and S. sericea, silky willow, are also essential for stream bank restoration.